 - Further investigation (e.g., imaging, lab test, etc.)

 - Frequency of observation and monitoring of fluid balance

 SOAP Note Examples & Format

-In conclusion, a SOAP Notes are short documents that shows current, past and continuous regimen of a patient.
+In conclusion, SOAP Notes are short documents that show the current, past, and continuous regimen of a patient.
 These notes will stay within a patients’ medical history for future reference.
-Moreover, they are easy to interpret into a computer.
+Moreover, they are easy to interpret on a computer.
 If well written and it is organized then you will be able to present your case within a few minutes.
 SOAP Notes are easy once you get the hang of them.
-So don’t stress as they will become habitual in your day to day workings.
+So don’t stress as they will become habitual in your day-to-day workings.